 Storage is an important factor to all RV owners.
 Keeping this in mind, the cabinetry is structured to provide as much storage as possible.
 Your unit may include features such as adjustable pull out pantry boxes in the kitchen or the silverware drawer may have a molded silverware divider tray for added storage.
 In the bedroom, the bed platform lifts to provide an additional, convenient storage area.
-A strap is provided to help raise the bed.
-Once the bed platform is lifted, it is held open by pressurized struts to allow hands-free access.
+Once the bed platform is lifted, it is held open by pressurized struts to allow handsfree access.